 ...a writer, web publisher and senior lecturer in the Journalism Department at the University of Massachusetts Amherst.
 In 2017, I was named New England Journalism Educator of the Year by the New England Newspaper Publishers Association, which I love, because it comes from an organization of local publishers all over New England.

-I teach Intro to Multimedia, Magazine Writing, and Entrepreneurial Journalism, along with two classes I developed, The First-Year Students Seminar for first-year students, and The Journalism Launchpad, a career development course for sophomores, juniors and seniors.
+I taught Intro to Multimedia, Magazine Writing, and Entrepreneurial Journalism, along with two classes I developed, The First-Year Students Seminar for first-year students, and The Journalism Launchpad, a career development course for sophomores, juniors and seniors.

-I serve as advisor for the student-run digital publication, Amherstwire, which won the award for Best Homepage from the College Media Association in 2017.
+I served as advisor for the student-run digital publication, Amherstwire, which won the award for Best Homepage from the College Media Association in 2017.
 Our editorial team traveled to New York City for the CMA spring conference, visiting the New York Times and a hookah karaoke place on Eighth Avenue.
 The trip was funded by generous donations from UMass Journalism alumni.

-I also serve as internship, scholarship and career advisor for journalism students.
+I also served as internship, scholarship and career advisor for journalism students.
 I help people get jobs.
 My blog, The Journalism Launchpad, is full of job and internship tips and information for students about the business.

 In 2013, I was named Outstanding Teacher by the College of Social and Behavioral Sciences at UMass.
 What a kick it was to receive this honor.